All data is current as of 2013, unless otherwise noted.

 How the right to counsel is administered and structured

 Branch of government: executive

-The Wyoming Office of the Public Defender (OPD) was established in 1976.
-OPD is an executive branch agency whose chief executive, the state public defender who is appointed directly by the Governor, directs the delivery of all right to counsel services across the state, both primary and conflict services, from the main OPD office in Cheyenne.
+The Wyoming Office of the State Public Defender (OSPD) was established in 1976.
+OSPD is an executive branch agency whose chief executive, the state public defender who is appointed directly by the Governor, directs the delivery of all right to counsel services across the state, both primary and conflict services, from the main OSPD office in Cheyenne.

 How the right to counsel is funded

 Percentage of local funding: 15%